PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 # Installation Guide - Quick

 ## First install on localhost machine
-1. Install `Docker`, `docker-compose`, `git`. (...or run  `sudo install-docker-bionic.sh`.)
+1. Install `Docker`, `docker-compose`, `git`. (...or run  `sudo install-docker-bionic.sh` - be sure to change `$INSTALL_USER` variable to your local username.)
-2. Open terminal app and cd to preferred workspace directory
+2. Open terminal app and `cd` to preferred workspace directory
 3. `git clone` this repository: `git clone https://github.com/PHI-Toolkit/jupyterhub-deploy-docker-localhost.git`
 4. `cd jupyterhub-deploy-docker-localhost`, locate buildhub.sh, make sure it is executable and run this script on command line.
-5. Wait for the `buildhub.sh` script to finish, then locate `starthub.sh`, make sure it is executable, then run `./starthub.sh` on a terminal.
-To check:
+5. Wait for the `buildhub.sh` script to finish, watch for build errors.
+Then locate `starthub.sh`, make sure it is executable, then run `./starthub.sh` on a terminal.
+You will see container logs being displayed as the containers start up.
+Before running `./starthub.sh` you may want to check:
     5.1 Built Docker contaiiners: run `docker images` on the terminal.
     5.2 Running containers (after running `./starthub.sh`: run `docker ps` on the terminal.
-6. Open Chrome or Firefox browser and proceed to https://localhost.
+6. Open Chrome, Chrome-based Edge, Safari, or Firefox browser and proceed to https://localhost.
 (Look up default login credentials on .env file.)

 ### Changing the UI to JupyterLab